anna-fontani/anna-fontani/README.md

 - 👋 Hi, my name is Anna
-- 👀 I am interested in data analytics, business analytics, data modelling, visualization tools
+- 👀 I am interested in IT project management, data analytics, business analytics, data modelling, visualization tools
-- 🌱 I have a vast experience in business and web analytics in different fields (IT and educational sector)
+- 🌱 I have a vast experience in business and web analytics in different fields (IT, educational, and services sector)
 - 👀 NLP (Natural Language Processing) is a focus of my current ML experiments
-- 🛠️ I work in Python, SQL, Sheets, and Tableau
+- 🛠️ I work in Python, SQL, Sheets, PowerBI, and Tableau
 - 🌱 Graduated as MSc in Computer Science and currently finishing my MSc in Data Analytics in CCT College Dublin
 - 📫 How to reach me: anna.fontani@gmail.com
 - 📫 My LinkedIn page: https://www.linkedin.com/in/anna-fontani-tankovska/